-The Equality Act 2010 places a public sector equality duty (PSED) on schools and colleges in England, Wales and Scotland.
-The duty requires schools (including those maintained by the local authority, and academies and free schools) and colleges to have due regard to the need to:
+The Equality Act 2010 places a public sector equality duty (PSED) on schools and colleges in Scotland.
+The duty requires schools and colleges to have due regard to the need to:

 - eliminate unlawful discrimination;

-- advance equality of opportunity; and
+- · advance equality of opportunity; and

 - foster good relations between people who share a protected characteristic and people who do not.